meghaarajeev/Frostcode-PackMate-project/README.md

 <li>CheerPack - It is and engaging section in our app that includes fun tricks and tips that would make your journey easier and would make it easy to handle the items.</li>
 </p>
 </ul>
+                 <p> We have defined our idea and features.
+We are developing our app on React Native.
+We have developed the code for Integration of Google Cloud Vision API for our Application.
+Created Wireframe for our app’s interface by using Figma, which is on our GitHub Repository.
+                  Looking for our next step, i.e. to implement image recognition with Google Cloud Vision API and to create a Database Setup for storing user data and packing lists.</p>